 Test 1 - There is no interface to perform an update prior to authentication.
 The interfaces to perform an update are only available to administrators that have successfully authenticated to the TOE.
-The evaluator logged in as a user without administrator privileges and confirmed that there are no operations available to perform an update.
+During test of FIA_UIA_EXT.1, the evaluator observed that prior to authentication, there are no services available to a user aside from viewing the login banner.
+This includes the lack of any ability to update the TOE.
+Therefore, any attempt to update the TOE fails prior to authentication as a Security Administrator.